Machy8/webloader/docs/Tracy bridge.md

 # Tracy bridge
-- Can be added manually as in following code.
+- Can be added manually as in the following code
+- Shows information about: Files collections, filters, placeholders, output dir path, if cache is enabled and version

 ````php
 use WebLoader;